bxparks/AceSegment/README.md

 `LedModule`.
 The rendering methods are called `flush()`, `flushIncremental()`, `renderNow()` or `renderWhenReady()`, Each controller chip has slightly different rendering logic.

+Early versions of the `LedModule` used `virtual` methods which consume additional flash memory, static memory, and CPU cycles.
+They were changed to be non-virtual, and various Writer classes which depended on the `LedModule` class were converted to C++ template classes that are based on a generic `T_LED_MODULE` type.
+No virtual methods are used in this the AceSegment library.

 <a name="Tm1637Module"></a>
 ### Tm1637Module